RECEIVE

 SUBMIT YOUR WORK

 Enter a photographic project on any topic, of any genre, and in any format.
-We’re interested in the execution, the originality and the meaning of your art.
-There are no categories or themes so just enjoy the freedom and submit your main body of work.
+All photographers welcome.
+We’re interested in the execution, the originality and the meaning of your photography.
+There are no categories or themes so enjoy the freedom and submit your main body of work.

 EDITION IX WINNER